-- Featured in every single Zelda game since the beginning of the series.
-A well-known example is The Legend of Zelda: Majora's Mask for its sheer number of sidequests, which translates in several characters in need of help, more complex mini-games to play and more secret zones to explore.
+- Featured in every single The Legend of Zelda game since the beginning of the series.
+A well-known example is Majora's Mask for its sheer number of sidequests, which translates in several characters in need of help, more complex mini-games to play and more secret zones to explore.
 Other games in the series, such as The Wind Waker, The Minish Cap and Spirit Tracks follow a similar trend (the latter one's case is especially notable because nearly all of its content is optional due to the availability of the Final Boss since the beginning).
 In general terms, the availability of sidequests in a Zelda game is inversely proportional to how many dungeons exist.

 - In Ōkami, sidequests help Amaterasu to gain Praise units, which gradually enhance her health, paint storage, money and revival chance stats.
 Some sidequests also house Stray Beads, a bonus supply of Gold Dust (which will permanently power up one weapon) and secret brush techniques.

 - Solatorobo has a plethora of sidequests.
 They're optional, of course, unless you happen to need to be a slightly higher Hunter rank to take a plot-relevant quest.
 Not all quests will increase your rank, however.